NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-clustering.md

 ### Method: Principle Compontent Analysis
 Similarly to K-Means the code for PCA is stored at the tail end of the notebook stored at my [GitHub Repository](https://github.com/NatalieRMCastro/climate-policy/blob/main/4.%20K-Means%20Clustering.ipynb), it is not stored on my website because the file is too large!
 My apologies.

+To complete PCA, a tester function was developed to identifyt the 'elbow' or the point where the EigenValues experience less of a decrease.
+The Eigenvalue is  a metric that is used to represent the variance of each component.
+This concept is rooted in linear algebra and may be understood as a summary of the larger matrix.
+When PCA is used to reduce the dimension, it is the measured with the Eigenvalue.

 ```python
 def pca_tester(scaled_data, raw_data, components,title):